-Written by Joel, Western Sydney Trades · Penrith, NSW · 8 min read · Based on Jobs and Skills Australia, HIA and Master Builders Australia data
+Written by Western Sydney Trades · Penrith, NSW · 12 min read · Based on Jobs and Skills Australia, HIA, Master Builders Australia and Bradfield Development Authority data

 Being a Tradie in 2026 is One of the Best Career Decisions You Can Make